Community Programs

 Tennessee River Rescue

 The Tennessee River Rescue is an annual community-led clean-up of the Tennessee River and some of its tributaries.
 This event occurs on the first Saturday of October every year.
-It began over 30 years ago with a group of Chattanooga residents that were motivated to have the community clean up the river.
-The River Rescue has grown to include over twenties sites spanning four counties and seeing nearly 800 volunteers on average.
+It began over 36 years ago with a group of Chattanooga residents that were motivated to have the community clean up the river.
+The River Rescue has grown to include over 50 sites spanning and seeing over 1,000 volunteers on average.

 Want to get involved in what we do?